alyph/Samsara/doc/design.md

   - providing tools for other fields (e.g. agriculture, mining)
 - cultural level
   - population involved in academic/scientific research, philosophic/religious/social study, art creation etc.
-  - facilities supporting these actiities, schools, monesteries, temples, theatres
+  - facilities supporting these activities, schools, monesteries, temples, theatres
   - generating culture and research points which (together with the technology points from pratical work) eventually lead to discoveries
 - military level
   - population that serves in regular military force, or can be potentially drafted (e.g. levy)